chinapedia/wikipedia.abstract.en/Page/Momentum.md

 Inelastic collisions

-Inelastischer_stoß.gif In an inelastic collision, some of the kinetic energy of the colliding bodies is converted into other forms of energy (such as heat or sound).
+In an inelastic collision, some of the kinetic energy of the colliding bodies is converted into other forms of energy (such as heat or sound).
 Examples include traffic collisions,[14] in which the effect of loss of kinetic energy can be seen in the damage to the vehicles; electrons losing some of their energy to atoms (as in the Franck–Hertz experiment);[15] and particle accelerators in which the kinetic energy is converted into mass in the form of new particles.

 In a perfectly inelastic collision (such as a bug hitting a windshield), both bodies have the same motion afterwards.
 If one body is motionless to begin with, the equation for conservation of momentum is